zalando/postgres-operator/docs/reference/operator_parameters.md

   S3 bucket to store backup results.
 The bucket has to be present and accessible by Postgres pods.
 Default: empty.

+* **logical_backup_job_prefix**
+  The prefix to be prepended to the name of a k8s CronJob running the backups.
+Beware the prefix counts towards the name length restrictions imposed by k8s.
+Empty string is a legitimate value.
+Operator does not do the actual renaming: If you change the prefix, you will have to recreate respective CronJobs manually.
+Default: "logical-backup-".

 * **logical_backup_s3_region**
   Specifies the region of the bucket which is required with some non-AWS S3 storage services.
 The default is empty.